Alohomora2000/Alohomora2000/README.md

 - 🌱 I’m currently learning generative AI.
 - 👯 I’m looking to collaborate on generative AI projects.
 - 🤔 I’m looking for help with generative AI.
-- 💬 Ask me about my favorites programming langauge.
+- 💬 Ask me about my favorites programming language.
 - 📫 How to reach me: Alohomora2000.